CAST-Extend/com.castsoftware.imaging.kubernetessetup/README.md

 Create Permanent Volumes and Permanent Volumes Claims
 ```
 # Create Permanent Volumes:
-# - A sample implementation based on "local" Persistent Volume type is provided in the img-cluster-config folder.
+#   A sample implementation based on "local" Persistent Volumes is provided in the img-cluster-config folder.
-#   Before using it, edit each pv-*.yaml file to set the physical path as well as the node name in the
+#   Before using it, edit each pv-*.yaml file to set the desired physical path as well as the host name of the node
-#   nodeAffinity section (replace <mynodehostname> with actual hostname of the node on which you want to run Imaging)
+#   on which Imaging has to run (in nodeAffinity section of each pv, replace <mynodehostname> with actual hostname)

 kubectl apply -f pv-datadir.yaml -f pv-importdir.yaml -f pv-logdir.yaml